Mastodon

 Like the giggle of a twisted, corrupt angel, the snob guard outside the cell laughed.

-As cells went, it one wasn’t bad.
+As cells went, it wasn’t a bad one.
 The queen, may she reign forever, at least had taste.
 The couches were comfortable, beautifully decorated in blue and gold, plus there was plenty to eat, good wine to drink, the bed was one of the best Sophorica had ever slept on and the view from the wide-open window was breath-taking, allowing her to see a magnificent waterfall cascade over the homes of the river fey, carefully guided into flowing paths down the high, stone cliff.

-It was almost, but not quite, like being free and that was the point.
-Offering the condemned some of the greatest pleasures in life, subtly reminding them of all they were about to lose once their guilt was confirmed and proclaimed, by royal decree.
+It was almost, but not quite, like being free and that was the point: offering the condemned some of the greatest pleasures in life, subtly reminding them of all they were about to lose once their guilt was confirmed and proclaimed, by royal decree.
 She was tempted to fly out the open window, but knew the way the queen, may she reign forever, thought.
 It would be a fate worse than death and worse than the fate already in store for her.

 In all the history of the fey-folk, Sophorica knew of only one case where the accused had won, despite all the contrived evidence the prosecutor brought before the queen, may she reign forever, to ensure a guilty verdict.
 The queen, may she reign forever, did not like losing and severely punished the prosecutor in place of the accused, for having lost the case.